chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `require-public` field

 The `require-public` key determines if to assume source files are private by default.
-When true, all source files are private to the ip their created within unless their file path is found in ip manifest's `public` entry.
-When false, all source files are treated as public when the ip manifest's `public` entry is omitted.
+When true, all source files are private to their respective ip unless their file path is found in their ip manifest's `public` entry.
+When false, all source files are treated as public when their ip manifest's `public` entry is omitted.

 ``` toml
 [general]